AlaminMahamud/Project-2-Doctor-Web-Site-ASP.NET-MVC/README.md

-# Project-2-Doctor-Web-Site-ASP.NET-MVC
+# Doctor's Personal Website

-modules or parts of a doctor's personal website
+An asp.net mvc application written for a doctor to be used as a personal website.